How to Eat For Energy: 7 Powerful Superfood

 6. Goji Berries

-Goji berries have been used for thousands of years in Traditional Chinese Medicine to help improve energy and "Qi", which is the life force, or breath that flows through your body.
+Goji berries have been used for thousands of years in Traditional Chinese Medicine to help improve energy and "Qi", the life force or breath flowing through your body.

 7. Eleuthero

-Lastly, eleuthero, also known as Siberian Ginseng, is another superfood that's been used for thousands of years to help stimulate the flow of energy and life force, or Qi, throughout the body.
+Lastly, eleuthero, also known as Siberian Ginseng, is another superfood used for thousands of years to help stimulate the flow of energy and life force, or Qi, throughout the body.

 As an adaptogenic herb, eleuthero may help reduce your body's stress response and promote a stronger sense of happiness and well-being.
 Eleuthero has also been shown to increase oxygen uptake in the body, which is why it's favored as one of the best supplements to increase energy by endurance athletes.

-You can add Organic Sun Eleuthero® to your diet by taking it as a nutritional supplement, in the form of Organic Sun Eleuthero tablets, Sun Eleuthero® Extract or by drinking eleuthero tea, such as Infuse Your Mood® herbal tea.
+You can add Organic Sun Eleuthero® to your diet as a nutritional supplement in the form of Organic Sun Eleuthero® tablets.

-As you can see, certain superfoods can boost energy levels along with providing their superior nutrition.
+As you can see, certain superfoods can boost energy levels and provide superior nutrition.
 By trying new superfoods and making small, positive changes to your lifestyle that support your energy levels, you'll soon have more energy than you know what to do with.

 Share this post